The Ready Set

-Jordan Mark Witzigreuter (born November 14, 1989), known professionally as The Ready Set, is an American singer-songwriter and musician from Fort Wayne, Indiana, United States.
-He is the lead vocalist and sole member of the act, using a backup band while on tour.
-He has released six studio albums, Syntax and Bright Lights, Tantrum Castle, I'm Alive, I'm Dreaming, The Bad & the Better, I Will Be Nothing Without Your Love and Cherryland, nine extended plays and nineteen singles.
+Jordan Mark Witzigreuter (born November 14, 1989),cite web|url= known professionally as The Ready Set, is an American singer-songwriter and musician from Fort Wayne, Indiana, United States.
+He is the lead vocalist and sole member of the act, using a backup band while on tour. known professionally as The Ready Set is an American singer-songwriter He has released six studio albums, Syntax and Bright Lights, Tantrum Castle, I'm Alive, I'm Dreaming, The Bad & the Better, I Will Be Nothing Without Your Love and Cherryland, ten extended plays and seventeen singles.
 He is best known for the commercially successful single "Love Like Woe" from his major label debut, I'm Alive, I'm Dreaming.

 From 2019 to 2022, Witzigreuter briefly released music under the name Onlychild.
 He has released twelve singles and a four-track EP, Solstice under this name.

 Witzigreuter is also a part of the synthpop band Nekokat, alongside Cameron Walker, and Jess Bowen of the Summer Set.

 In 2021, in collaboration with Walker, Witzigreuter created the music label Swim Team Records.
 The company has featured a multitude of artists such as Future Coyote, TALKBAK, and Casey Abrams.
 The label's music has been featured in promotion for things such as the PGA Tour.

 Early life

 Witzigreuter was born and raised in Fort Wayne, Indiana, a location he frequently mentions in his music.
 At the age of 11, his mother signed him up for drum lessons.
 This led to him playing the drums in bands throughout middle school and high school.
 After becoming acquainted with other instruments, he began touring with bands and writing songs at the age of 16.
 As a seventeen-year-old, Witzigreuter participated in various bands playing drums for the ska band Take Sides and the hardcore band Saints Never Surrender.
-Witzigreuter was credited on Saints Never Surrender's sophomore album, Brutus, which was released in 2008.
+With Take Sides, the band participated in a Battle of the Bands in his hometown and won the competition.
+Witzigreuter was also credited on Saints Never Surrender's sophomore album, Brutus, which was released in 2008.
 He was also in the acoustic band brideandgroom.
+He is a graduate of Homestead High School.